 - Participate in and run the TLAM Student Group.

-- Some students have also joined the American Indian Library Association.
+- Some students join the American Indian Library Association.

 TLAM Activities Timeline